 When is the best time to prune Dappled Willows?

 Either very early Spring before — or just as — the leaf buds start to show.
 Otherwise wait until after the gorgeous pink leaves are done blooming.
 The Summer leaf color is a variegated (i.e. dappled) green and ivory.

 The image above shows you the height of ours.
-The white vinyl fence is 6 feet tall, and the Dappled Willow is approximately 10 feet high!
+The white vinyl fence is 6 feet tall, and the Dappled Willow is between 10 and 15 feet high!
 The living wall is approximately 40 feet in length.
 Each shrub is planted 3 feet away the fence.

 We trim it up perhaps two to three times a season, to keep the front of the shrubs fairly even with the stone edging.